+CHRIS HALLIGAN

-CHRIS HALLIGAN Is a Senior Chartered Architectural Technologist with Norse Consulting.
-He has over three decades of experience in architectural practice and the promotion of sustainable design.
+Has over three decades of experience in architectural practice and the promotion of sustainable design.
 As well as holding a MSc with distinction in Sustainable Architecture, he has lectured widely on the subject across several countries and is the author of numerous published technical articles.
 He currently sits on the Climate Change Panel of the Chartered Institute of Architectural Technologists (CIAT).

+JOANNE DENISON

-JOANNE DENISON Has worked for architectural practices both in the UK and New Zealand, where she co-authored "Dry First Time", an investigation into waterproofing and tanking technology.
+Has worked for architectural practices both in the UK and New Zealand, where she co-authored "Dry First Time", an investigation into waterproofing and tanking technology.
 Since co-authoring the original edition of this publication, she has changed careers to become one of Yorkshire's leading food and lifestyle photographers.